dm453216/examples/README.md

 # CS3560 - Example Project

+This README File is used to allow stutents to pratice pull request

 Example project that uses Doxygen, Makefile, Catch2, Travis CI.

 This is a simple project that contain some of the tools used in the class.
 For example,